 The living room was deserted except for the deputy, who yawned.
 I held out the tray for her, and she studied the variety of mugs available and selected the largest one.
 I put the tray on the coffee table, which rested on gaily painted cinder blocks, and looked around for my employer.

-She was in the dining room, sitting at the big table and smoking.
+She was in the dining room, sitting at the head of the big table.
 I took her a mug and then went up the stairs to the hall, where Rhonda was leaning against the wall and talking on a phone with a very long cord.
 I handed her a mug and she nodded.

 The only other person in the hall was Jo, sitting on a chair with a towel over her shoulder, obviously waiting for the bathroom to be available.
 I wondered if there was going to be enough hot water for everybody to manage a shower before it ran out.